Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

 Let $v_0$ denote the vertex of $\sqC$ containing the marking $\mathsf{x}$.
 Suppose as above that $\sqC$ has $r$ edges $e_1,\ldots,e_r$, with associated lengths $l_{e_1},\ldots,l_{e_r}$ and expansion factors $\alpha_{e_1},\ldots,\alpha_{e_r}$, and $m$ leaves $v_1,\ldots,v_m$ with associated target offsets $c_1,\ldots,c_m$.
 For each leaf $v_i$ we have

 where the sum runs over the edges $e$ connecting $v_i$ to $v_0$.
 A complete set of tropical continuity relations is thus given by equations of the form

 for $i,j \in \{1,\ldots,m\}$ distinct.
-This gives $m-1$ independent relations, and since each equation involves two distinct target offsets appearing without multiplicity, we see immediately that this set of equations is saturated, linearly independent, and that the quotient monoid is saturated.
+This gives $m-1$ independent relations, and since each equation involves two distinct target offsets appearing without multiplicity, it follows that this set of equations is saturated, linearly independent, and that the quotient monoid is saturated.

 Since $Q$ is obtained as a quotient of a free monoid of rank $r+m$ by $m-1$ linearly independent relations, it has rank $r+1$ and so $\dim U_Q = r+1$ as claimed. \end{proof}